tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.10 =
 * **Improvement:** Add a new result "passed+" when "UA string and qualification" is applied in order to distinguish "passed" by country.
 * **Improvement:** Add descriptions on "Target actions" at "Login form" in "Back-end target settings" section.
+* **Improvement:** Improve to make  WP cron job for "Auto updating" work reliably in multisite environment.
+* **Bug fix:** Fix the issue that enabling "Force to load WP core" always blocked the requests to plugins/themes area on windows server.

 = 3.0.9 =
 * **New featuer:** Add CIDR calculator for IPv4 / IPv6.